jstiefel/jstiefel/README.md

 ### ✨ About Me

-Hi there, I'm Julian Stiefel 👋
+Hey there, I'm Julian Stiefel! 👋

-I am a Robotics Engineer from Zurich, Switzerland, with 4+ years of experience developing medical software and leading technical projects at a medtech startup.
-I've graduated from ETH Zurich with a master's degree in Mechanical Engineering, focusing on Robotics.
-I used to work on multiple projects focusing on robotic perception of the environment, SLAM and kinematic control.
-I love writing complex algorithms and I mainly do this in C++ and Python.
+Based in Zurich, Switzerland, I'm a Robotics Engineer with over four years of experience in developing medical software and spearheading technical initiatives at a medtech startup.
+My journey includes earning a master's degree in Mechanical Engineering from ETH Zurich, where I focused on Robotics.
+My expertise revolves around projects focused on robotic perception of the environment, SLAM, and kinematic control, where I thrive in crafting intricate algorithms primarily using C++ and Python.

-I have a broad range of interests including robotics, software development, finance, law, literature, triathlon, photography, economy, craftsmanship and being on outdoor adventures.
-I find my balance by volunteering as a firefighter and contributing to different communities.
-I have a strong desire to acquire more experience in any area and I am constantly trying to improve myself.
+Beyond robotics and software development, my interests span a wide spectrum including finance, law, literature, triathlon, photography, economy, and craftsmanship, not to mention relishing outdoor adventures.
+To maintain balance, I dedicate time to volunteering as a firefighter and engaging with diverse communities, always eager to broaden my skill set and refine my abilities.

-Some of my non-coding projects include building bicycles, crafting furniture or decoration in my own workshop, building fun projects with microcontrollers and working on classic cars.
-These hands-on projects do not only help me to broaden my horizon, but also give me balance to my daily work.
+When I'm not coding, you'll find me immersed in hands-on projects such as building bicycles, crafting furniture or decorations in my workshop, tinkering with microcontrollers for fun projects, and restoring classic cars.
+These endeavors not only expand my horizons but also provide a refreshing counterbalance to my daily work routine.

 ### 🔗 Connect with Me